Samiksha Jaiswal

 Samiksha Jaiswal is an Indian actress who primarily works in Hindi television.
-She made her acting debut with Zindagi Ki Mehek in 2016, where she played Mehek Sharma and Mehek Singh Mann respectively.
-Jaiswal is also known for her portrayal of Noor Hassan Qureshi in Bahu Begum.

 Career

 Jaiswal made her television debut in 2016 with Zee TV's Zindagi Ki Mehek portraying Mehek Sharma.
 In 2019, she played Noor Hassan Qureshi in Colors TV's Bahu Begum.
+In 2022, she playing Sugandha Singh in Dangal TV's Control Room.

+From January 2025 to July 2025, she returns to television after 3 years hiatus played Gayatri Vajpayee in Colors TV's Ram Bhavan.